ABOVE: Completed pilot model for box frame 3-window angular cab

 This build option has the original "open frame", round-roof cab with three windows per side, high front battery box, and the twin "Chicken basket" spark arrestors on two stacks.

 ABOVE: pilot model in gray primer for late version box frame single side window angular cab

 BELOW: pilot model in gray primer for early version round-roof cab with F7 windows (units 2649-2639 1970-approx. 1975)

 While the truck centers from a GP7 are actually a foot longer than a CF7, the trucks were crowded toward the ends 3" so that the end result is a shell that is only 6" longer than drawings - 49'6" over the end sills:

 The basic mechanism is the high-quality Atlas GP7/GP9 (2006 copyright frame date) mechanism, sold separately The long hood is an Atlas-supplied part, either from your own GP7 Phase I non-dynamic locomotive, ordered from Atlas.
-I have a limited number of the Atlas long hood for $5 each, in addition to the standard kit price - email for availability.

 *** New for 2014 - .005 body reinforcement material included. ***

 Kits are available, first-come, first-serve basis limited by available etchings.
 See 'contact' for email information, and I'll send the instruction set download link.
 Contact me when you are ready to order, and you'll be invoiced via PayPal.